shahsdharmil/Web-Programming/README.md

 - Write a PHP script to list all the records in the student table in tabular format.
 - Write a PHP script to delete all rows from student table whose Enroll_no numbers are between 1 and 3.
 - Write a PHP script to display all rows from student table whose marks are >=35.
+- Write a PHP script to update row from the table student whose age is 30.
+Write a PHP script to drop the table student and drop the database StudentDB.